hashicorp/terraform/website/source/docs/providers/circonus/r/contact_group.html.markdown

 * `short_summary` - (Optional) The brief summary used in short form alert messages.

-* `slack` - (Optional) Zero or more `pager_duty` attributes may be present to dispatch to Pager Duty teams.
+* `slack` - (Optional) Zero or more `slack` attributes may be present to dispatch to Slack teams.
 See below for details on supported attributes.

 * `sms` - (Optional) Zero or more `sms` attributes may be present to dispatch SMS messages to Circonus users by referencing their user ID, or by specifying